Hryvnia sign

 The hryvnia sign (₴) is a currency symbol, used for the Ukrainian hryvnia currency since 2004.

+In 2004, when the National Bank of Ukraine approved the ₴ currency symbol for the hryvnia, it was also stated that the symbol could be written either before (₴500) or after (500 ₴) the denomination.
+The most recent Ukrainian orthography rules of 2019 do not regulate this usage.

 Description

 The hryvnia sign is a cursive minuscule Ukrainian Cyrillic letter He (г), or a mirrored letter S, with a double horizontal stroke, symbolising stability, similar to that used in other currency symbols such as ¥ or €.
 Hryvnia is abbreviated "грн" (hrn) in Ukrainian.
 The hryvnia sign ₴ was released in March 2004.